data-apis/array-api/spec/API_specification/array_object.md

 -   **stream**: _Optional\[int\]_

-    -   If given, the stream number the consumer will use on the device the array is present on, as a Python integer.
+    -   An optional pointer to a stream, as a Python integer, provided by the consumer that the producer will use to make the array safe to operate on.
 Device-specific notes:

         :::{admonition} CUDA
         - `None`: producer must assume the legacy default stream (default),